 - Walpole Road, Bramfield Halesworth, Suffolk IP19 9AB

 How does the school know when a young person needs extra help?

-Brimfield House School is an Independent residential and day special school for boys.
+Bramfield House School is an Independent residential and day special school for boys.
 The school caters for pupils aged 7-16.
 The school capacity is 74 pupils with residential provision for 31 students.
-Brimfield House School caters for students with a wide range of needs including social, emotional and behavioural difficulties, including SEMH, Asperger’s, ASD, ADHD, dyslexia and students who would be emotionally vulnerable in a mainstream environment.
+Bramfield House School caters for students with a wide range of needs including social, emotional and behavioural difficulties, including SEMH, Asperger’s, ASD, ADHD, dyslexia and students who would be emotionally vulnerable in a mainstream environment.

-The academic progress together with the progress made against the students’ individual objectives written into the Education, Health and Care Plan or Statement, is monitored regularly by the Head of Education.
+The academic progress together with the progress made against the students’ individual objectives written into the Education, Health and Care Plan, is monitored regularly by the Head of Education.
 Where students are not making expected progress staff work together to design, implement and evaluate interventions to remedy the situation.
 The school will communicate with parents about interventions, and will work alongside parents to enable them to support learning at home.